Skip to main content

 Hosted public pages

-Publish at api-docs.minolith.io with sidebar navigation, search, method badges, and syntax-highlighted code blocks.
+Publish at api-docs.minolith.io with sidebar navigation, method badges, syntax-highlighted code blocks, and collapsible resource groups.
+Toggle public/private with one field.

 Bulk operations

-Document an entire resource group at once with bulk endpoint creation.
+Document an entire resource group at once with bulk endpoint creation and bulk updates.
 Up to 20 endpoints per call.
+Perfect for agents that generate documentation in batch after building an API.

 Full-text search